 Resources From Other Authors

-The following resources have been referenced in my Relationship101 articles.
+The following resources to help build strong relationships have been referenced in my Relationship101 articles.
 Purchasing them through the provided links will help support my efforts.
 The descriptions are extracted from the book abstracts.

 The 5 Love Languages: The Secret to Love that Lasts Gary Chapman’s best-selling book describes the ways in which we demonstrate our love.
 Our language may be different from our mate’s.
 Learn to recognize your mate’s language and have them recognize yours.
 Learn to communicate fluently in each, so that both of you feel loved.

 Hold Me Tight: Seven Conversations for a Lifetime of Love Dr. Sue Johnson presents Emotionally Focused Therapy.
 Heralded by the New York Times and Time magazine as the couple therapy with the highest rate of success, Emotionally Focused Therapy works because it views the love relationship as an attachment bond.
-This idea, once controversial, is now supported by science, and has become widely popular among therapists around the world.
+This idea, once controversial, is now supported by science, and has become widely popular among therapists around the world to build strong relationships.

 Getting the Love You Want Harville Hendrix, Ph.D., in partnership with his wife, Helen LaKelly Hunt, PhD., originated Imago Relationship Therapy, a unique healing process for couples, prospective couples, and parents.
 Imago has helped millions of couples attain more loving, supportive, and deeply satisfying relationships.